 Shamefully, pro-Israel groups have long strategized to silence Palestinian voices and those in solidarity.
 For 23 years, MECA has challenged such censorship and fought to raise the voices of Palestine, especially those of children.

-In 1991, when we invited Professor Noam Chomsky for a speaking engagement, 19 professors from
+In 1991, when we invited Professor Noam Chomsky for a speaking engagement, 19 professors from UC Berkeley signed a letter to bookstores selling tickets to the event.
+The professors threatened to picket their stores, but the owners refused to be censored.

 In December 2005, MECA, in collaboration with Alliance Graphics and the Berkeley Arts Center, presented Justice Matters: Artists Consider Palestine, an exhibit displaying the artwork of 14 Palestinian and North American artists.
 Fourteen rabbis visited Mayor Tom Bates of Berkeley demanding that he cancel the show.
 They further insisted that the city withdraw funding to the Berkeley Arts Center and to be given the right to inspect any future art exhibit.
 Despite the rabbis' objections to the art, the mayor rejected censorship and the show opened to a huge crowd of supporters.